 There may be times when you want to print physical copies of your digital photos.
 In this lesson, we'll talk about some of the most popular printing services, along with some tips on preparing your images for printing.

 You can use your own printer to print photos.
 While printing at home may be more convenient, it also has several disadvantages.
 For example, printing photos uses a lot of ink, and you'll also need to buy photo paper for better results.
 Even then, your photos may not look as good as professional prints.
 If you want high-quality prints at home, you can purchase a photo printer.
-However, photo printers can be very expensive, so you may not save any money over other printing services by choosing this option.
+However, photo printers can be expensive, so you may not save any money over other printing services by choosing this option.

 To ensure your prints look as good as possible, you may want to take a moment to make a few final adjustments to your photos.
 Below are some tips you can use to get better results.

 As we mentioned in the first lesson of this tutorial, the JPEG format is commonly used for photographs.
-Many photo-printing services will require your images to be JPEGs.
+Many photo printing services will require your images to be JPEGs.
 If your images aren't already using this format, you will likely need to save new JPEG versions before printing.
 We recommend using the highest-quality setting when saving a JPEG for printing.

 As discussed earlier in this tutorial, the higher the resolution, the more detail an image will have.
 This is especially important when printing because the resolution of a printed image is much higher than the resolution of your computer screen.
 So even though an image might look perfectly clear on your computer, it may not look good when printed.
-Most photo-printing services suggest that your images have resolution of at least 300DPI (dots per inch).
+Most photo printing services suggest that your images have a resolution of at least 300 dpi (dots per inch).
 If your photo has a lower resolution, it may look blocky, or pixelated, when printed.

-Many photo-printing services will warn you if an image doesn't meet the recommended resolution for the selected print size.
+Many photo printing services will warn you if an image doesn't meet the recommended resolution for the selected print size.